 The Date - This is the date of the transaction which you can get off the accounting source documents.

 Description - A brief description of the transaction.
 You can put whatever information you feel necessary, but don’t overdo it!

 Reference - You can basically choose whatever reference will help you identify the transaction.
-Some people use the invoice numbers.
+Some people use the invoice numbers, or the initials of the type of payment transaction (like DC for Direct Credit).
 The reference can be written somewhere on the transaction document, if it’s not on there already - like an invoice number.
-This is a good way of cross referencing the transaction between the cash book and the document.
+This is a good way of cross referencing the transaction and payment between the cashbook and the document.

 Income/Expenses - Simply insert the value of the transaction into the appropriate column... is it money coming in to the business or money going out of the business?
 You could change the headings to ‘Money In’ and ‘Money Out’ if you prefer.

 Bank - This is a running balance column that changes each time a transaction is entered.
 Add the income, subtract the expenses.
 Notice on 01 Apr there is an opening balance.
 This is the balance taken from the last day in March and brought forward (b/f) to Apr.
 It can also be called b/d - brought down.